-- Reduce Inflammation: Green tea contains polyphenols, which have been proven to reduce inflammation.
+- Reduce Inflammation: Green tea contains polyphenols, which have been shown to reduce inflammation.
 This makes it a great beverage for tackling illness or inflammatory diseases.

-- Increase Fat Burning: Green tea is also wonderful as a fat burning supplement.
-Studies have shown that this type of tea can boost your metabolic rate, making it a wonderful companion to a workout, especially if you are trying to lose weight.
+- Increase Fat Burning: Green tea may have fat-burning properties.
+Studies have shown that this type of tea can boost your metabolic rate, making it a wonderful companion to a workout regimen, especially if your goal is weight loss.

-- May Lower Risk of Cancer: The antioxidants in green tea are said to lower your risk of some types of cancer.
-Studies have shown that green tea’s antioxidants can lower the risk of cancers such as breast cancer, prostate cancer, and colorectal cancer.
+- May Lower Risk of Cancer: Antioxidants in green tea are said to lower your risk of certain types of cancer.
+Studies have shown that green tea’s antioxidants may lower the risk of cancers such as breast cancer, prostate cancer, and colorectal cancer.